 Wi-Fi stands for “wireless fidelity.”
 It’s the same thing as WLAN, which stands for “Wireless Local Area Network.

-All wirelessly connected devices, including Wi-Fi, operate on the same principle: They send radio waves to each other.
+All wirelessly connected devices and mobile phone, including Wi-Fi, operate on the same principle: They send radio waves to each other.

-But Wi-Fi is fundamentally different from car radios, walkie talkies, and even cell phones in one very important respect.
+But Wi-Fi is fundamentally different from car radios, walkie talkies, and even cell and mobile phones, in one very important respect.